ingo/ingo.github.io/_recipes/boiled_beef_with_dill_sauce.md

 description: This quintessential southern German dish features beef stew meat simmered until meltingly tender in a broth flavored with onions, vinegar and spices.
 It's served warm or chilled with a creamy dill sauce speckled with cornichons and onions.
   A favorite of Ingo's childhood.
+The moist stewing makes the beef incredibly tender.
+  Served chilled, the creamy dill sauce provides a cool complement.
+The cornichons add bite.
+Make extra - this sauce is delicious on sandwiches too!
 favorite: "\u2713"
 image: boiled_beef_with_dill_sauce.jpg
 size: 4 servings